-Available-for-sale category comprises investment in equity and debt securities instruments that are not held for trading.
+Available-for-sale category comprised investments in equity and debt instruments that were not held for trading.

-Investments in equity instruments that do not have a quoted market price in an active market and whose fair value cannot be reliably measured are measured at cost.
-Other financial assets categorised as available-for-sale are subsequently measured at their fair values with the gain or loss recognised in other comprehensive income, except for impairment losses, foreign exchange gains and losses arising from monetary items and gains and losses of hedged items attributable to hedge risks of fair value hedges which are recognised in profit or loss.
-On derecognition, the cumulative gain or loss recognised in other comprehensive income is reclassified from equity into profit or loss.
-Interest calculated for a debt instrument using the effective interest method is recognised in profit or loss.
+Investments in equity instruments that did not have a quoted market price in an active market and whose fair value could not be reliably measured were measured at cost.
+Other financial assets categorised as available-for-sale were subsequently measured at their fair values with the gain or loss recognised in other comprehensive income, except for impairment losses, foreign exchange gains and losses arising from monetary items and gains and losses of hedged items attributable to hedge risks of fair value hedges which were recognised in profit or loss.
+On derecognition, the cumulative gain or loss recognised in other comprehensive income was reclassified from equity into profit or loss.
+Interest calculated for a debt instrument using the effective interest method was recognised in profit or loss.

-All financial assets, except for those measured at fair value through profit or loss, are subject to review for impairment (see Note 2(i)(i)).
+All financial assets, except for those measured at fair value through profit or loss were subject to impairment assessment (see Note 2(i)(i)).